We use cookies.

 Collaborations:

-• N.S.
-Enikolopov Institute of Synthetic Polymeric Materials of the Russian Academy of Sciences (Russia), Moscow State University (Russia): joint research, collaborative scientific events
+• Laboratory of Synthesis of Organoelement Polymers, Institute of Synthetic Polymeric Materials of the Russian Academy of Sciences: joint research, joint academic events.

 Hide Show full